cchdo/exchange/docs/ctd.rst

   :ref:`TIME` is not a required parameter, this is not an omission from the list above.

 .. warning::
-  There is no support for including units in the CTD headers it is not reccomended that any parameters which could have multiple units be included in the CTD headers.
+  There is no support for including units in the CTD headers it is not recommended that any parameters which could have multiple units be included in the CTD headers.

   Usually the optional :ref:`DEPTH <DEPTH (METERS)>` parameter is the only one with units commonly found in CTD headers, it MUST be in meters when included in the CTD headers.